folio-org/folio-org.github.io/_remote/mod-spring-template/README.md

 It provides the initial configuration and common data schemas used by the FOLIO platform.

 ## How-to guide
-This guide shows how to create a new folio backend module using the mod-spring-template engine
+This guide shows how to create a new FOLIO backend module using the mod-spring-template engine.

+Also follow the required [guidelines](https://dev.folio.org/guidelines/create-new-repo/) to create a new repository.

 1. Clone the mod-spring-template repository from the github https://github.com/folio-org/mod-spring-template
 2. Rename the folder containing the project following FOLIO naming conventions and delete the git related folder .git